Learn Quran, Arabic & Islamic Online

-“O Allah guide me among those You have guided, pardon me among those You have pardoned, befriend me among those You have befriended, bless me in what You have granted, and save me from the evil that You decreed.
+“O Allah guide us among those You have guided, pardon us among those You have pardoned, befriend us among those You have befriended, bless us in what You have granted, and save us from the evil that You decreed.
 Indeed You decree, and none can pass decree, and none can pass decree upon You, indeed he is not humiliated whom You have befriended, blessed are You our Lord and Exalted.”

 Second version of Dua-E-Qunot:

 O Allah!
-We invoke you for help, and beg for forgiveness, and we believe in you and have trust in you and we praise you, in the best way we can; and we thank you and we are not ungrateful to you, and we forsake and turn away from the one who disobeys you.
+We seek your help, and beg your forgiveness, we believe in you, have trust in you, praise you, and we thank you and we are not ungrateful to you, we forsake and turn away from the those who disobey you.
 O Allah!
-We worship you and prostrate ourselves before you, and we hasten towards you and serve you, and we hope to receive your mercy and we dread your torment.
-Surely, the disbelievers shall incur your torment.
+We worship you and prostrate for you, we hasten towards your pleasure and serving you, we hope to deserve your mercy and we fear your torment.
+Surely, the disbelievers shall have your torment.

 اللهُمَّ آتِي نَفْسِي تَقْوَاهَا وَزَكِّهَا أَنْتَ خَيْرُ مَنْ زَكَّاهَا، أَنْتَ وَلِيُّهَا وَمَوْلَهَا